-Email marketing used to be a simple endeavor with fruitful results.
+Email marketing used to be a simple endeavour with fruitful results.
 Marketers would post content on the web and include a section where viewers could enter in their email addresses if they wanted to see more content or subscribe.

 Fortunately, industry leaders have grown with the times.
 Realizing that consumers would need some form of incentive to type in that email address and subscribe, marketers began offering enticing perks to get leads, typically known as lead magnets.

-You can go through the guesswork of sending out surveys or track the SEO of your niche market, but the best way to find out what your target audience values is to see where they spend their money.
+You can go through the guesswork of sending out surveys or tracking the SEO of your niche market, but the best way to determine your target audience’s values is to see where they spend their money.

 - Look at the most purchased products in your niche.

 - See what products online marketplaces pair with products in your niche (like “people also purchased” and “people also viewed”).

 - Look at the prices of your competitors’ products.
 The most highly-priced items are likely the ones consumers perceive to have the most value.